HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### CSS-in-JS

 There is so much discussion (or argument) about CSS-in-JS that one could assume everyone and their dog is using it.

+{{ figure_markup(
+  caption="The percentage of sites using any CSS-in-JS method.", content="2%", classes="big-number", sheets_gid="1368222498",
+  sql_file="css_in_js"
+)
+}}

-However, when we looked at usage of various CSS-in-JS libraries, it turned out that only about 2% of websites use *any* CSS-in-JS method, with [Styled Components](https://styled-components.com/) accounting for almost half of that.
+However, when we looked at usage of various CSS-in-JS libraries, it turned out that only about 2% of websites use any CSS-in-JS method, with [Styled Components](https://styled-components.com/) accounting for almost half of that.

 {{ figure_markup(
   image="css-in-js.png",